gcrieloue-bis/LedClockServer/README.md

 work in progress…

 Launch a "clock" server which :

-* display clock every minute
+* display clock
-* listen REST commands to display animations, messages, etc
+* listen REST commands to display (temporary) animations and  messages
-* Go back to clock after a delay
+* Go back to clock, once the message/animation is over, after a delay

 Destination Hardware :
 * Raspberry pi (2)